Skip to content

 The diversion of Coast Guard flights to deportation missions, the use of CISA surveillance to monitor legal observers, and the suspension of TSA PreCheck as political leverage all represent coordination in reverse -- the subordination of one agency's mission to another's political objectives, enabled by consolidation.
 Fragmentation would have prevented each of these abuses.

 The Immigration Enforcement Commission's multi-member governance makes simultaneous capture of leadership impossible within a single presidential term.
 The Cyber Security Board's non-enforcement mandate prevents weaponization of surveillance capabilities.
 FEMA's fixed-term director and objective funding triggers prevent aid withholding.
-The Civil Service Accountability Act's (CSAA) career workforce protections -- applied to every successor agency -- make the 80% purge of career leadership procedurally impossible.
-The CSAA requires that reduction-in-force actions affecting more than 5% of any component's workforce trigger automatic Government Accountability Office review and congressional notification.
+The Civil Service Accountability Act's (CSAA) career workforce protections -- applied to every successor agency -- make mass leadership purges procedurally impossible.
+The CSAA requires that reduction-in-force actions affecting more than 5 percent of any component's workforce trigger automatic Government Accountability Office review and congressional notification.

 Decomposition resolves this by aligning each agency with the committee structure matching its mission.
 TSA and the Coast Guard at Transportation answer to the transportation committees.
 The Secret Service and CBP at Treasury answer to the finance committees.
 The oversight architecture simplifies from over 100 fragmented jurisdictional claims to established committee relationships -- creating two new jurisdictional questions (the independent entities) instead of perpetuating over twenty unresolved ones.

 The President benefits from a single phone call reaching a single Secretary who commands immigration enforcement, border security, disaster relief, cybersecurity, transportation screening, and federal protection services simultaneously.
-Decomposition requires navigating multiple independent governance structures.
+That is not an accident.
+It is precisely what makes the current structure dangerous, and precisely why executives of both parties have resisted decomposition.

 The DHS Secretary holds a scope of authority unmatched in the Cabinet.
-No other single appointee commands this combination of coercive, surveillance, and operational capacity.
+No other single appointee commands this combination of coercive, surveillance, and operational capacity -- and no other position offers this much institutional leverage to a loyalist willing to use it.

 Congressional committee chairs with jurisdictional claims over DHS components benefit from oversight authority that translates into hearing calendars, subpoena power, and influence over grant funding.
-Committee jurisdiction is power, and over 90 chairs and ranking members currently claim a piece of DHS oversight.
-These members have a direct personal incentive to resist any reorganization that reduces their jurisdictional reach.
+Over 90 chairs and ranking members currently claim a piece of DHS oversight.
+These members have a direct personal incentive to resist any reorganization that reduces their jurisdictional reach -- and they have exercised that incentive successfully for two decades.

-DHS career professionals -- 10% of whom departed in a single year -- serve in a department whose institutional culture, oversight structure, and career protections are the weakest of any major Cabinet department.
-The agencies with the longest institutional histories (Coast Guard, Secret Service, Customs) have seen their professional cultures subordinated to an enforcement-first department they never organically belonged to.
+DHS career professionals serve in a department whose institutional culture, oversight structure, and career protections are the weakest of any major Cabinet department.
+The agencies with the longest institutional histories -- Coast Guard, Secret Service, Customs -- have seen their professional cultures subordinated to an enforcement-first department they never organically belonged to.
+The result is documented: over 2,000 FEMA employees departed in 2025 alone; CISA lost a third of its workforce; Coast Guard morale has been described by insiders as "terrible."[15]

 Congress as an institution is hampered by an oversight structure that the 9/11 Commission called "dysfunctional" and that has only worsened since.[16]
 The Commission on the Prevention of Weapons of Mass Destruction gave Congress a grade of "F" for failing to consolidate DHS oversight; its former leader later said he would issue "an F-minus."[17]